 Rackets Cubed is a UK Registered Charity that runs integrated Squash, Tennis, Education (STEM / Maths) and Nutrition Programmes for local inner-city children from high IDACI schools .
-We currently host at 4 "Aspirational Settings" the Roehampton Club, The National Tennis Centre, the Reeds School in South West London, and at the Roehampton University, one in Birmingham at the Priory Club, and three in Yorkshire at Hull University, the Pontefract Squash Club, and the Chapel Allerton Club
+We currently host at 5 "Aspirational Settings"; 4 in London at the Roehampton Club, The National Tennis Centre, Reed's School in South West London, and the Roehampton University, one in Birmingham at the Priory Club, and three in Yorkshire at Hull University, the Pontefract Squash Club, and the Chapel Allerton Club

 Sacred Heart School is a Roman Catholic School located in Roehampton, South West London.
 The school is responsible for the selection of the Year 4 children on the programme.
 43 % of students at Sacred Heart Primary School are in IDACI Band 1a (Income Deprivation Affecting Children Index, bottom 10% Deprivation Band) and eligible for free school meals, and over 80% of the pupils living in the area of highest deprivation in the London Authority.
 Eligibility for Free School Meals (FSM) is indicative of family income